 - What needs does the application fill?
 What will be the impact on our business?

 - What could be the consequences of the delay in building the app for our business?

 In the previous step, the goal was to identify the objectives of web app implementation.
-The objectives can be complex, the business logic being often quite complex in general.
-It is then important at this stage that these complex objectives can be broken down into more manageable tasks and therefore easier to implement, validate, and test.
+The objectives can be complex, and the business logic is often quite complex.
+It is then important at this stage that these complex objectives can be broken down into more manageable tasks and, therefore, easier to implement, validate, and test.